rcmesquita/rcmesquita.github.io/_pages/projects.md

 title: projects
 permalink: /projects/
 description:
   My research interests span a wide range of topics within the realm of computational neuroscience and biomedical imaging.
-Some of the key areas I specialize in include <br />
 nav: false
 display_categories: [work, fun]
 horizontal: false
 ---

-Within these domains, my research interests encompass a diverse but complementary spectrum of critical areas:
+Some of the key areas I specialize in include
   <ul>
-    <li> Graph Theory and Complex Systems - I apply graph theory and concepts from complex systems to analyze brain networks and their dynamics.
+    <li><strong>Graph Theory and Complex Systems</strong>: I apply graph theory and concepts from complex systems to analyze brain networks and their dynamics.
 This allows us to unravel the intricate relationships within the brain.
+    <li><strong>Clinical Applications</strong>: I am dedicated to harnessing the potential of functional near-infrared spectroscopy and diffuse correlation spectroscopy to address real-world challenges in clinical settings.
+These technologies have the power to transform healthcare by shedding light on the complex neural processes underlying various medical conditions.
+    <li><strong>Biophysical Modeling of Neurovascular Coupling</strong>: My research extends to biophysical modeling, where I explore the intricate relationship between neural activity and blood flow regulation.
+This area of study has profound implications for our understanding of neurovascular coupling, a fundamental aspect of brain function.
   </ul>